Updated COVID-19 Protocols

 The California Division of Occupational Safety and Health (CAL/OSHA) and other state and county government agencies eased requirements relating to COVID-19 protocols.
 These changes reinforce the focus of responsibility to manage COVID-19 on individuals rather than institutions.
 Please review the changes to Chapman’s primary protocols for keeping our community healthy.

-Learn about the safety guidelines, testing procedures and vaccine resources for both Chapman University and Orange County.
+All members of the Chapman community are encouraged to learn about the safety guidelines, testing procedures and vaccine resources for Chapman University.
 Guidelines for keeping healthy are based upon recommendations from the CDC and local health authorities.
 By working together and following these guidelines, we can help protect the health of everyone on campus and in our community.